HanStolpo/TalksAndStuff/slides/2014-05-12-A_Practical_Haskell_Retrospective_Using_Parsec_REST_and_Pandoc_to_Scrape_Jira.md

 * Access Jira over HTTP using the Jira REST APIs
     * Is the API is 100% RESTful?
 I have no clue.
 * REST = representational state transfer
-    * architectural style described by [Roy Fielding] in 2000
+    * architectural style described by Roy Fielding in 2000
     * REST internet buzz word
-    * A lot of APIs claim RESTful but technically arent
+        * A lot of APIs claim RESTful but technically aren't
         * Its not SOAP so its REST
 * Let's not offend anyone and call it RESTlike

-RESTlike - incomplete, incorrect over simplified
+RESTlike - incomplete, incorrect, over simplified
 ------------------------------------------------
-Don't quote me but here is some pointers.

 * It is client server based.
 * Communication is stateless.
-    * State held on client side and
+    * State held on client side
     * Every request contains all the data
     * Messages should be self describing
 * Interact with resources